 This West Village restaurant first opened in 1989 and has been serving up a taste of Texas home cooking and hospitality ever since.
 Sure, it's kitschy, but in a fun, unique way that makes it worth visiting.
 Naturally, they have a kids menu and they often have live country-western music in the evenings.

 Just one of many Indian restaurants in a small section of the East Village near 6th Street, Panna II is a place unlike any other.
-The interior of the restaurant is lit entirely with Christmas lights, creating a fun, festive atmosphere (and plenty of things to look at and talk about while you wait for your food.)
+The interior of the restaurant is lit entirely with Christmas lights, creating a fun, festive atmosphere (and plenty of things to look at and talk about while you wait for your food).
 It's BYOB and while it might not be the best Indian food in town, it's reliably good and a very fun place to bring the kids for dinner that they won't soon forget.

 There's a reason that this restaurant nearly always has a line out the door -- it's famous with kids and parents alike, especially for its frozen hot chocolate.
 Portions are large, whether it's the foot-long hotdog or the ice cream sundaes.
-To avoid long waits (it can be 2 hours at peak times), have dinner and dessert and reserve well in advance (you can only make a reservation if you're eating a meal, not just dessert!)
+To avoid long waits (it can be 2 hours at peak times), have dinner and dessert and reserve well in advance (you can only make a reservation if you're eating a meal, not just dessert).

 If you're in New York City on a beautiful day and want to enjoy some time outdoors, Shake Shack offers surprisingly delicious food at reasonable prices.
-The Madison Park location is my favorite: here you can have a seat at one of the many tables, or take up some space on the park's grassy lawns with your family and enjoy Chicago style hot dogs, burgers and concretes at this Madison Square Park burger stand operated by Danny Meyer.
+The Madison Park location is my favorite: here you can have a seat at one of the many tables, or take up some space on the park's grassy lawns with your family and enjoy Chicago style hot dogs, burgers and concretes (a type of dense frozen custard with a mix-in blended in) at this Madison Square Park burger stand operated by Danny Meyer.
 They have now expanded and have several locations, so you can experience Shake Shack year-round indoors on the Upper West Side, the Upper East Side, the Theater District, Battery Park City, and Downtown Brooklyn.

 Yeah Shanghai Deluxe